Accueil

 \documentclass[longauth]{aa}

 In articles that are the result of consortia, the number of authors and the list of affiliations are very long.
-With the longauth option, all the institutes are set below the references.
+With the "longauth" option, the whole list of authors and the list of institutes are displayed after the references.

 \documentclass[onecolumn]{aa}